Soneji/gocode-login/README.md

 # gocode-login

 ## About
 Student database system with docker support allowing the students to log in and out when they come and leave a location like a register.
 Ideal to run on iPads/tablets.
-Installation guide at end.
+Screenshots below!

 ## Setup